 The X-Net Platform: There are two main network analysis functionalities we propose to create in X-Net: (1) the ability to create a species-specific multinetwork for any given species, and (2) the ability to create a multispecies weighted network.

-1. Species-specific multinetwork: Network interactions can be divided into two types: those that are determined experimentally and those that are predicted.
-A species-specific multinetwork is simply the union of all different types of interactions.
+1. Species-specific multinetwork: A species-specific multinetwork is simply the union of all different types of interactions.
 The interface for a species-specific interface would allow the researcher to choose edge types, thresholds (e.g. correlation above 0.6), and sources of data.
 The species-specific network might come from experimental data or from inference based on InferNET (Aim 1), or from Interolog.
 For example, (see Fig. 6) a biologist working on Glycine max who wants to use protein-protein information from Arabidopsis would simply:

 Choose Arabidopsis as the source